StefansAI/DigiSim/README.md

 </div>
 The settings dialog allows editing time value, stimuli and triggers.
 The "Simulation Time Step" is the simulation resolution.
 Lower numbers give higher resolution, but will also take longer to simulate.
 The "Simulation Time Window" is the maximum time from 0 in ns.
 The simulation will stop at that time value.
 The "Continue Time Interval" Is the time added to the end every time the "Continue Simulation" menu item is activated. <br>
 The "Input Signal Stimulation" grid allows adding signal activation not specifically driven by the schematics.
 The example shows activation of interrupt lines at a defined time.<br>
 The "Trigger Conditions" grid allows adding signal state combinations to cause a trigger event.
 In the current version, this event is just displayed.
-It is intended to run until the trigger condition is met and place that event at the requested postion.
+It is intended to run until the trigger condition is met and place that event at the requested position.
 <br><br>
 <h5>4.1.2 Stimuli and Triggers</h5>
 <div style="text-align: center;">